phillips109/tax-bash/Formfactory/T22/3Layout/README3.md

 You will be asked whether you wish to work on a file, a schedule, or a worksheet.
 Enter f for file, s for schedule, or w for worksheet.
+Let's assume you entered "f" for file.

-The next menu will ask you  to select the name of the form, schedule, or worksheet on which you wish to work.
+The next menu will ask you  to select the name of the form on which you wish to work.

 ## The next menu contains the steps you will persue to create the desired .2fo file.

+### Choice 0
+This choice opens the pdf view of the form to guide you.

+### Choice 1a
+The background for your form is the jpg image of the form produced in ../../1pdf2jpg.
+This choice will copy this file to your ../Jpg folder.

 ### Choice 1b